 - There are other places, I just don’t think they’re as good.

 - This isn’t much of a seafood town, but Maxie’s Supper Club has a raw bar, a few seafood items, and a mix of Louisiana style options – including delicious ribs and pulled pork.
-There are good vegetarian options here, if you have a mixed party.
+There are a couple of good vegetarian options here, if you have a mixed party.
 They generally seem to know their ingredients, and I think it’s a relatively safe place for folks with dietary restrictions.
+It is a crowded space, and can be loud.

 - There are folks who like The Boatyard.
 I’m not one of them.